drewsview34/Lab40103wordGuessGame/README.md

 Actual Time to complete: ???

 * User must create a new project in Visual Studio.
+* User must create a README.md by adding new file in Solution Explorer.
 * User must push project to Github.
-* User must create a README.md (after pushing project to Github.
-* User must create code that resembles ATM features.
-Those features are deposit, withdraw, view balance, and exit.
-* User must use exception handling by implementing try/catch/finally and a throw in the program.
+* User must create code that displays a Word Guess Game.
+Those features of the game is to be able to guess a random word for the user to guess.
+The game should be able to display any guessed letters and display correctly guess letters.
+Random words should be able to view, add, and delete from an external file..
+* User must use Methods for each of the following actions; Home navigation, View words in external file, Add a word in external file, Remove words from external file, Exit the game, and Start a new game.
 * User must use Unit Testing for every method.

 Purpose of the program to create a Word Guess Game.
 The main idea is to guess the mystery word by inputting one letter at a time.
 The game should be able to save the any input guesses and diplay the letters guessed correctly.
 Each new game should choose a new random word with the ability for the user to view, add, and delete mystery words.